MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-cli.md

 # Create and deploy a Flask Python web app to Azure with managed identity

-In this tutorial you deploy Python **[Flask](https://flask.palletsprojects.com/)** code to create and deploy a web app running in Azure App Service.
-The web app uses **[managed identity](/azure/active-directory/managed-identities-azure-resources/overview)** (passwordless connections) with Azure role-based access control (Azure RBAC) to access [Azure Storage](/azure/storage/common/storage-introduction) and [Azure Database for PostgreSQL - Flexible Server](/azure/postgresql/flexible-server) resources.
+In this tutorial, you deploy Python **[Flask](https://flask.palletsprojects.com/)** code to create and deploy a web app running in Azure App Service.
+The web app uses **[managed identity](/azure/active-directory/managed-identities-azure-resources/overview)** (passwordless connections) with Azure role-based access control to access [Azure Storage](/azure/storage/common/storage-introduction) and [Azure Database for PostgreSQL - Flexible Server](/azure/postgresql/flexible-server) resources.
 The code uses the [DefaultAzureCredential](/azure/developer/intro/passwordless-overview#introducing-defaultazurecredential) class of the [Azure Identity client library](/python/api/overview/azure/identity-readme) for Python.
 The `DefaultAzureCredential` class automatically detects that a managed identity exists for the App Service and uses it to access other Azure resources.

 You can configure passwordless connections to Azure services using Service Connector or you can configure them manually.
 This tutorial shows how to use Service Connector.
 For more information about passwordless connections, see [Passwordless connections for Azure services](/azure/developer/intro/passwordless-overview).

 This tutorial shows you how to create and deploy a Python web app using the Azure CLI.
 You can run the command in any environment with the CLI installed, such as your local environment or the [Azure Cloud Shell](https://shell.azure.com).
-For examples of using the Azure portal or Visual Studio code to create and deploy, see [Deploy a Python web app to Azure with managed identity)](./tutorial-python-managed-identity-01.md).
+For examples of using the Azure portal or Visual Studio Code to create and deploy, see [Deploy a Python web app to Azure with managed identity](./tutorial-python-managed-identity-01.md).

 ## Get the sample app